lzlcfd/lzlcfd.github.io/teaching.md

 - **AERE 421 Advanced Flight Structures** (Teaching Assistant, Spring 2024)

-    _Analysis of indeterminate flight structures including finite element laboratory.
-Static analysis of complex structural components subject to thermal and aerodynamic loads.
-Analytical and finite element solutions for        stresses and displacements of membrane, plane stress, plate structures.
-Buckling of beams, frames, and plate structures.
-Introduction to vibration of flight structures.
-Steady state and transient structural response         using normal modal analysis._
+    _Analysis of statically indeterminate flight structures, including a finite element laboratory component.
+Static analysis of complex structural components subjected to thermal and aerodynamic loads.
+Analytical and           finite element methods for evaluating stresses and displacements in membrane, plane stress, and plate structures.
+Buckling analysis of beams, frames, and plates.
+Introduction to structural vibrations, including steady-state and transient responses using normal mode analysis._

 - **AERE 461/462 Modern Design Methodology with Aerospace Applications** (Teaching Assistant, Fall 2023)

-    _Introduction to modern engineering design methodology.
-Computational constrained optimal design approach including selection of objective function, characterization of constraint system, materials and strength              considerations, and sensitivity analyses.
-Fundamental principles used in engineering design of space systems.
-Preliminary design of space vehicles._
+    _Introduction to modern engineering design methodologies, with emphasis on computational constrained optimization.
+Topics include objective function selection, constraint formulation, material and strength                   considerations, and sensitivity analysis.
+Fundamental principles of space systems engineering are covered, culminating in the preliminary design of space vehicles._